 You can also get creative with tile to create really design-centric looks.
 Many have stair-stepped the tile a few feet out from the sink.
 This way you do not have to cover the entire wall and it makes for good closure to this effort.
 The other patterns we’ve seen include mosaic, making the design itself flourish.

-Need to find a pro for your Backsplash Tile?Find Pros
+Ready to start your Backsplash Tile?Find Pros

 It’s easy to get caught up in a trend, but trendy designs don’t last.
 Instead of a simple backsplash, though, you can elect to take a bolder approach and use one of your kitchen walls for an artistic and visually stunning mosaic.
 For tiled floors, dynamic patterns, border tile, and inserts are just some of the most popular ways people go gangbusters.
 Many of these upgrades aren’t cheap: Complicated tile inserts can add a thousand dollars or more to the cost, but the positive effects can be just as dramatic as the price tag suggests.